bearecinos/cryo_k_calibration_2020/README.md

 ## External libraries that are not in the OGGM env:

 **III. velocity_tools** (calibration toolbox)
-The velocity_tools is a collection of scripts to read in velocity observations and RACMO data. utils_velocity.py contains a collection of functions used to re-project these observations to the OGGM glacier grid and calibrate the $k$ parameter in OGGM calving law.
+The velocity_tools is a collection of scripts to read in velocity observations and RACMO data. utils_velocity.py contains a collection of functions used to re-project these observations to the OGGM glacier grid and calibrate the *k* parameter in OGGM calving law.

 ADD LICENSE AND CITATION LATER